French hood

-The French hood is a type of woman's headgear that was popular in Western Europe in the 16th century.
+French hood is the English name for a type of elite woman's headgear that was popular in Western Europe in roughly the first half of the 16th century.

 The French hood is characterized by a rounded shape, contrasted with the angular "English" or gable hood.
 It is worn over a coif, and has a black veil attached to the back, which fully covers the hair.
 Unlike the more conservative gable hood, it displays the front part of the hair.

+In France it was known as a cape Bretonne ("Breton hood"), after Anne of Brittany, Queen of France from 1491, and also the last reigning Duchess of Brittany.
+She wears it in portraits, including one in her Grandes Heures of Anne of Brittany of 1503–1508, and her ladies are often also depicted wearing it.

+The French hood had a complicated and varied construction, with several layers of fabric, as well as jewels, wire, and perhaps metal bands.
+No examples survive, so aspects of its construction remain uncertain.